 I use a red earthenware clay body, firing it to cone 04 in oxidation.
 The glaze surface for these platters comes from my sculptural work as well.
 I apply the glaze in a single thick coat using a small Chinese bristle brush.
 Once the whole piece has one coat of glaze, I will go back and add hatching marks or other simple patterns to melt over the first coat (4).
 One unique aspect of this glaze is how it pulls away from itself as it melts and flows downward to create a dual shiny and matte surface.
 This layered effect and the pooling of the glazes on the bottom areas of the form creates movement and a dynamic surface quality that I feel really brings the pieces together.

-Lars Westby received a BFA in cermics and a BA in art history from Penn State University in State College, Pennsylvania, and an MFA from the University of Colorado, Boulder.
-He is currently a resident artist at Baltimore Clayworks in Baltimore, Maryland.
+Lars Westby received a BFA in ceramics and a BA in art history from Penn State University in State College, Pennsylvania, and an MFA from the University of Colorado, Boulder.
 To see more of his work, visit www.larswestbyclay.com.